anirudh-hegde/web-articuno/README.md

 # WebArticuno

-webarticuno is package which can be used to open the website directly depending on OS.
+WebArticuno is package which can be used to open the website directly depending on OS.

 ## Build Instructions
 Note: You can create your own directory